hhl028/text-to-image-shapes-colors/README.md

 * [NLTK 3](http://www.nltk.org/)
 * [Keras](https://github.com/fchollet/keras) (for Semantic-Relatedness experiments only)
 * [gensim](https://radimrehurek.com/gensim/) (for vocabulary expansion when training new models)

-You will also need to install the following for use for the GAN implementation
-* Keras
 * Tensorflow

 ## Getting started